Why use this platform? Why cancel certified emission reductions (CERs)?

 Disclaimer on images used on this website

-Unless otherwise stated, images used on this site are for illustrative purposes only and may not depict actual projects.
+Unless otherwise stated, some images used on this site are for illustrative purposes only and may not depict actual projects.